Elmira Prison: Aftermath

 Though the conditions were brutal, they were common in prisons of both the North and the South.
-Historians still debate on whether that was due to poor management and inadequate supplies, as a means of retaliation, or both.
+Historians still debate on whether that was due to poor management and inadequate supplies, retaliation, or both.
 Nevertheless, newspapers in the North attempted to downplay the conditions of the camp.
 The New York Herald denied any mistreatment of prisoners in Elmira, calling the reports a "pure fabrication."
 To the Herald, all rations at Elmira were sufficient and though it admitted the unusually high incidence of illness in the camp, the newspaper said that the sickness was "beyond the control of the authorities... there is no lack of medical attendance or supplies."
 The propaganda was so powerful that the belief that the Elmira prison camp was a humane alternative to Andersonville still prevailed in some circles of thought years later.

 In a meeting in 1892, John T. Davidson, a captain of the guard detail at the prison, blamed the high mortality rate on the changing weather, water, and manner of living.
 He also conceded that the horrors of prison-camp life were numerous and a condition that all men should hope to avoid.
 However, he said, "none of these things can apply, with a shadow of truth, to the prison camp at Elmira."

 However, by the end of the war, it could not be disputed that Elmira had taken a considerable toll on the prisoners who came through its doors, with its mortality rate (24.5%) being nearly that of Andersonville (28.7%).